Back to all blogs

 Cortisol

 Cortisol is often called the "stress hormone."
-It is produced by the adrenal glands.
-There is a complex relationship between the thyroid and the adrenal glands (often referred to as the HPA axis).
 Chronic stress and high cortisol levels can suppress TSH production and inhibit the conversion of T4 to T3.
 By including Cortisol in our thyroid panels, we help you see if stress might be a contributing factor to your symptoms.

 Key Takeaway: If you have "normal" thyroid levels but still feel unwell, looking at cofactors like magnesium and cortisol can provide a more comprehensive view of why your metabolism might be sluggish.